TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Register Implementations in Static Failure Models

-\paragraph{Read and write protocols.} The procedures to write and read the register are based on the MWMR variant of ABD~\cite{DBLP:conf/podc/AttiyaBD90,rambo,grishas-abd} (lines~\ref{alg:line:wrfn}--\ref{alg:line:rdfnret}).
-To write a value $v$, a process $p_i$ first calls the function $\rdint$ to retrieve a set of timestamps from a read quorum (line~\ref{alg:line:writereadtag}).
-It then selects the highest timestamp counter $\cnt$ and calls $\wrint$ to store $\tmpval$ with timestamp $(\cnt+1, i)$ at a write quorum (lines~\ref{alg:line:writeinctag}--\ref{alg:line:recwritewriteint}).
-To read a value, a process $p_i$ first calls the function $\rdint$ to retrieve a set of timestamp-value pairs from a read quorum (line~\ref{alg:line:recreadreadint}).
-It then selects the pair $(\tmpts, \tmpval)$ with the highest timestamp (line~\ref{alg:read:selectmax}), calls $\wrint$ to store it at a write quorum, and then returns $\tmpval$.
+\subparagraph*{Read and write protocols.} To write a value $v$, a process $p_i$ first calls $\rdint$ to retrieve a set of timestamps from a read quorum (line~\ref{alg:line:writereadtag}).
+It then selects the highest timestamp counter $\cnt$ and calls $\wrint$ to store $\tmpval$ with timestamp $(\cnt+1, i)$ at a write quorum.
+To read a value, a process $p_i$ first calls $\rdint$ to retrieve a set of timestamp-value pairs from a read quorum (line~\ref{alg:line:recreadreadint}).
+It then selects the pair $(\tmpts, \tmpval)$ with the highest timestamp, calls $\wrint$ to store it at a write quorum, and returns $\tmpval$.

+\subparagraph*{Algorithm $\alg{1}{}$.} Algorithm $\alg{1}{}$ handles the case when the predicate $P(n, k, r, b)$ holds, i.e., $2k + r + 1 \le n < 2k + b + 1$ (the bottom-left box in Figure~\ref{fig:upper-bound} and the first disjunct in Theorem~\ref{thm:non-vol-main}).
+The algorithm uses read and write quorums of size $q_w=q_r=n-k$ (line~\ref{line:quorum}) and keeps the state of $2k+r+1$ replicas in non-volatile storage (line~\ref{line:non-vol}), which is the minimum required by the lower bound of Theorem~\ref{thm:non-vol-main}.
+Its restart handler returns immediately (lines~\ref{line:onrestart}--\ref{alg:line:setstale-a2}), so the $\stale$ flag is always $\FALSE$ at all replicas, which can thus respond to $\READ$ messages.